bernatferragut/codeclub-canada/README.md

 ### How to use

-This coode creates a website with a button
+This code creates a website with a fetch button.
 Click the button and the up tp date Canada Codeclub info will display